Glucosamine, Chondroitin and Osteoarthritis

 - Do I really need to take NSAID’s?
 Are they safe?
 NSAID’s (Non-Steroidal Anti-Inflammatory Drugs) are effective at managing pain, but sometimes that is at the expense of your overall health.
 NSAID’s are very harsh on your body, and they are not ideal for long term use.
 You may be able to avoid NSAID’s by following a management plan of diet, exercise, and a glucosamine supplement.

 - Should I exercise if I am in pain, or will it make my OA pain worse?
 Exercise is extremely important for arthritis sufferers.
 It helps to build the needed muscles that support the body and joints.
-It also helps to keep your joints fluid and your limbs flexible.
+Also, it helps to keep your joints fluid and your limbs flexible.
 It also helps you maintain an ideal body mass.
 Speak to your doctor about the best exercises for your particular OA, but in most cases, swimming, walking, yoga, and tai chi are recommended.
 They are easy on the joints (low impact), yet very effective.